AdamBanham/the-scheme-simpn/readme.md

 ### Pre-robodebt

 I have been playing around with the initial phase of the pre-robodebt process.
+The sim file for this initial phase is [tut-bpmn-01.py](./tut-bpmn-01.py).

 ![demo of sim](./output.gif)